 - Without your nervous system, how would your body respond?

 - Which component do you think is the most important part of the system?

-Discuss with a parent or teacher, or reflect in your notebook, before moving to the Got It? section, where you will review the major components of the nervous system.
+Reflect in your notebook before moving to the Got It? section, where you will review the major components of the nervous system.